 Anyone can fall victim to circumstances beyond their control.
 You could have had the highest paying position and be used to all the best that money can buy until life throws you a curve out of nowhere.
 For the first time in your life, you may find that your huge house payment is due.
 At the same time, your car payments, credit card bills, utilities, and, perhaps, an unexpected household emergency could arise such as your sewer line goes, a major appliance breaks to your pet or member of the family needing medical treatment that goes beyond normal or a co-pay.
 This artificially inflated stock market could also crash at anytime and cause your 401K and savings to disappear.

-As frightening as all financial hardships are, the problems to handle adversity could even be worse.
-What if you lost a member or your entire family due to natural disaster, disease, an accident or murder, which can’t be replaced to handle adversity?
+As frightening as all financial hardships are, the problems to handle setbacks could even be worse.
+What if you lost a member or your entire family due to natural disaster, disease, an accident or murder, which can’t be replaced?

 Being the case, you could just as easily find yourself on the opposite side of a situation that you never could imagine could possibly happen to you or your family.
 If so, you’re probably wondering how to handle adversity when life throws you a curve and what to do next without losing your spirit or dignity.